FDSGAB/nagonbot/README.md

 - the code structure
 - the project itself
 - functions of the bot
-- model anda data files
+- model and data files

 Please refer to the [Project's Wiki page](https://github.com/FDSGAB/nagonbot/wiki).